Nagasaki Science Museum with Kids

 Q: What are the Nagasaki Science Museum opening hours?

-A: The museum is open Tuesday through Sunday from 9:30 AM to 5:00 PM (last entry at 4:30 PM).
-It is closed on Mondays and certain holidays.
+A: The museum is open Tuesday to Sunday from 9:30 AM to 5:00 PM, with last entry at 4:30 PM.
+It is closed on Mondays and select holidays, so it’s best to check ahead before visiting.

 Q: What exhibits are at the Nagasaki Science Museum?